Wednesday, August 19, 2009

 In my Masterclass “Why do Salespeople Make Little Use of Marketing Assets” on August 20, 2009 at 11 a.m.
 US Eastern, 4 p.m.
 UK, 17:00 CET, I will discuss why this is, and what can be done to increase usage.
-TSE VIP Members can see a replay here.
-Further down on the page you can find the slides I used.
-Be warned though, the slides are meant as illustration to to what I said.
-They are not a self standing document
+The slides used for this Masterclass can now be found here.

 You might wonder why a consultant focusing on sales effectiveness cares about this and what recommendations he can make to solve this marketing issue.